piwko7/Airpolluton/README.md

 - financial app to controll private finances (in work...)

 For financial app you can use created profile:
-login: test1@gmail.com
-password: Passwordtest1 or:
+- login: test1@gmail.com password: Passwordtest1
-login: kkowal@gmail.com
-password: Passwordtest2!
+- login: kkowal@gmail.com password: Passwordtest2!